lightbend/lb-demos/drone-tracker/readme.md

-  Alternative architectures such as using [kafka](https://kafka.apache.org/) or intermediate message brokering and [spark-streaming](https://spark.apache.org/streaming/) for stateful message processing can have some benefits wrt decoupling logical pipelines, replaying data, more efficient network bandwidth usage, etc., although at the cost of higher network complexity.
+  Alternative architectures such as using [kafka](https://kafka.apache.org/) or intermediate message brokering and [spark-streaming](https://spark.apache.org/streaming/) for stateful message processing can have some benefits wrt decoupling logical pipelines, replaying data, more efficient network bandwidth usage, etc., although at the cost of higher operational and network complexity.
 Both Kafka and Spark are a part of the [Lightbend Fast Data Platform](https://www.lightbend.com/products/fast-data-platform)
 - The purpose of this demo application is simply to demonstrate how you can flexibly combine different capabilities of the Lightbend Technology Platform for a given use case.